 A Hypothesis can be considered as that function which we want to believe is similar to the true function.
-To put it in much more simpler words, if the number of parameters in the given model are too small then the model is said to be underfitting (hypothesis space is then considered limited).
+To put it in much simpler words, if the number of parameters in the given model are too small then the model is said to be underfitting (hypothesis space is then considered limited).
 If in the case of the number of parameters in the given model are higher then it is said to be overfitting (hypothesis space is then considered expressive).

 [Related Article: Support Vector Machine Algorithm]

 Machine Learning is a way by which one can imbibe the necessary intelligence which enables computers to learn without having programmed explicitly.
-It allows computers evolve from a strict programmed behavior to an continuously improving these systems’ development.
+It allows computers evolve from strict programmed behavior to continuously improving these systems’ development.
 Programs do change their behavior based on the learning that they yield from the provided input data.
 Machine Learning can be achieved using simplistic algorithms using languages like Python or R. Let us go through this section in understanding Machine Learning using Python.

 Python is one of the top players amongst the Machine learning enthusiasts.
 There are three types: